Workplace Violence Prevention Policy

 - Extreme changes in behavior.

 2. Employees are required to notify University Police immediately whenever a Protective Restraining Order is granted which mentions Purchase College property, or involves a Purchase College employee, or a person working at or attending Purchase College, and provide a copy of the order to University Police (a photo would be helpful).
 Appropriate efforts will be made to protect the privacy and sensitivity of the information provided.
-It is recommended that the employee also notify his or her supervisor.
+It is recommended that the employee also notify their supervisor.

 3. Victims or potential victims of domestic violence who believe the violence may extend into the workplace, or employees who believe that domestic or other personal matters may result in them being subject to violence extending into the workplace, are strongly encouraged to notify their supervisor and University Police.
 Confidentiality will be maintained to the extent possible and/or reasonably prudent to do so.